mikemac1/reading-notes/code-301/class-05.md

 ## Why This Matters

+Understanding the "requirements" for an app gives the team of developers a clear goal of what to work to.
+Building with creeping requirements makes the target a moving goal.

 ## What is the `single responsibility principle` and how does it apply to components?

 The single responsibility principle is when a component should only do one thing and if its responsibility or funcationality ends up growing, it should be broken up into smaller subcomponents.